 $R = \rho{\Lambda} / \frac{2[\delta^2]}{n-1}$, where $[\delta^2]$ is the sum of the squares of the deviations of the individual frequencies from their mean and n is their number.
-Now, if the observed facts are due to merely chance variations about a constant v, we must have approximately R = r, though, if g is small, comparatively wide deviations between R and r will not be significant.
-If, on the other hand, v itself is not constant but is subject to chance variations, the case stands differently.
+Now, if the observed facts are due to merely chance variations about a constant v, we must have approximately R = r, though, if q is small, comparatively wide deviations between R and r will not be significant.
+If, on the other hand, vitself is not constant but is subject to chance variations, the case stands differently.
 For the fluctuations of the observed frequencies are now due to two components.
 The one which would be present, even if the underlying probability were constant, Lexis terms the ordinary or unessential component; the other he terms the physical component.
-If p is the probable deviation of the various values of v from their mean, then, on the same assumptions and as a deduction from the same theory as before, R will tend to equal not r but $\sqrt{r^2+p^2}$.
+If p is the probable deviation of the various values of v from their mean, then, on the same assumptions and as a deduction from the same theory as before, R will tend to equal not r but $\sqrt{r^2 + p^2}$.
 In this event R cannot be less than r.
 If, therefore, R < r, one must suppose that the individual instances of each several series on which each frequency is based are not independent of one another.
 Such a series Lexis terms an organic or dependent (gebundene) series, and explains that it cannot be handled by purely statistical methods.
-Since, therefore, we have three types of series, differing fundamentally from one another according as R = r, >r, or < r, Lexis puts $\frac{R}{r} = Q$, and takes Q as his measure of dispersion.1 Q=1, we have normal dispersion; if Q>1, we have supernormal dispersion; and if Q<1, we have subnormal dispersion, which is an indication that the series is 'organic.'
+Since, therefore, we have three types of series, differing

-If the number of instances on which the frequencies are based is very great, r becomes negligible in comparison with p (the physical component), and, therefore, $R = \sqrt{r^2 + p^2}$ becomes approximately R = p.
-On the other hand, if p is not very large and the base number of instances is small, p becomes negligible binatorial modulus) = $\sqrt{\frac{2p(1-p)}{M}}$, M being the number of instances in each set, n the number of sets, p_k the frequency for set k, and p the mean of the 4 frequencies.
+Since, therefore, we have three types of series, differing fundamentally from one another according as R=r, >r, or <r, Lexis puts $\frac{R}{r} = Q$, and takes Q as his measure of dispersion.1 If Q=1, we have normal dispersion; if Q>1, we have supernormal dispersion; and if Q<1, we have subnormal dispersion, which is an indication that the series is 'organic.'

-1 In Tschuprow's notation (Die Aufgaben der Theorie der Statistik, p.
-45), in comparison with r, and we have a delusive appearance of normal dispersion.1 Lexis well illustrates the former point by the example that the statistics of the ratio of male to female births for the forty-five registration districts of England over the years 1859-1871 approximately satisfy the relation R = r.
-But if we take the figures for all England over those thirteen years, although the extreme limits of the fluctuation of the ratio about its mean 1.042 are 1.035 and 1.047, nevertheless R = 2.6 and r = 1.6. so that Q=1.625; the explanation being that the base number of instances, namely 730,000, is so large that r is very small, with the result that it is swamped by the physical component p.
+If the number of instances on which the frequencies are based is very great, r becomes negligible in comparison with p (the physical component), and, therefore, $\mathbf{R} = \sqrt{r^2 + p^2}$ becomes approximately $\mathbf{R} = p$.
+On the other hand, if p is not very large and the base number of instances is small, p becomes negligible in comparison with r, and we have a delusive appearance of normal dispersion.1 Lexis well illustrates the former point by the example that the statistics of the ratio of male to female births for the forty-five registration districts of England over the years 1859-1871 approximately satisfy the relation R = r.
+But if we take the figures for all England over those thirteen years, although the extreme limits of the fluctuation of the ratio about its mean 1.042 are 1.035 and 1.047. nevertheless R = 2.6 and r = 1.6. so that Q = 1.625; the explanation being that the base number of instances, namely 730,000, is so large that r is very small, with the result that it is swamped by the physical component p.
 And he illustrates the latter point by the assertion that, if in 20 or 30 series each of 100 draws from an urn containing black and white balls equally, the number of black balls drawn each time were only to vary between 49 and 51, he would have confidence that the game was in some way falsified and that the draws were not independent.
 That is to say, undue regularity is as fatal to the assumption of Bernoullian conditions as is undue dispersion.